 As discussed below, the Water Board recommends placing three estuarine waterbodies in Category 3: Suisun Bay, Carquinez Strait, and Sacramento/San Joaquin Delta, as there are insufficient data and/or information to make a beneficial use support determination but data and/or information indicates beneficial uses may be potentially threatened.

 The Water Board also recommends placing two freshwater waterbodies in Category 5: Suisun Slough and Montezuma/Nurse Slough Complex in Suisun Marsh, as data indicate impairment of the MIGR beneficial use.
-It should be noted that the Montezuma/Nurse Slough Complex is a smaller geographic area with the Suisun Marsh waterbody segment and the recommended temperature listing only applies to the Montezuma/Nurse Slough Complex.
+It should be noted that the Montezuma/Nurse Slough Complex is a smaller geographic area within the Suisun Marsh waterbody segment and the recommended temperature listing only applies to the Montezuma/Nurse Slough Complex.
 These waterbodies will be remapped in a future listing cycle to more accurately reflect the migration of salmonid species, and how data informs temperature impairments.

 Temperature Data